Brand Cannibalization: Are You Eating Into Your Own Market?

 This is a case of Brand Cannibalization done right.

-If you want your new product to have an impact on competitors rather than hurt other sales from your own company, here are some things to keep in mind before launching any new product or brand.
+If you want your new product to have an impact on competitors rather than hurt other sales from your own company, here are some marketing strategies to keep in mind before launching any new product or brand.

 1. Make Your Brands Sisters, Not Twins

 What makes each brand unique?
 When you’re thinking up a new brand to launch, think of characteristics that can make each brand distinctive.
 If the two are too similar you run the risk of a customer overlap and end up just switching sales from one to the other.
+Attracting new customers can help expand your customer base and prevent this overlap.
 Here’s where mapping out a brand positioning strategy matters a huge deal.

 You should also think of your brands like your kids: they each have their individual strengths and weaknesses, but in no way would you choose one over the other (at least not out loud, anyway).